AdeDevs/SecondSemesterProject_2/README.md

 # Getting Started with Create React App

-The Link To The Web App is https://kryptykreducer.web.app/
+The Link To The Web App is [My Assignment](https://kryptykreducer.web.app/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).